 HV is prior to the Conveyance, the total volume of crude helium produced by the CHEU and is transported through the federal helium pipeline which is calculated by using BLM Status Report Table 3 CHEU Product, in the prior Fiscal Year.
-Or after the Conveyance, the total volume of crude helium produced by Purchaser’s helium extraction equipment and transported through the Helium Pipeline for delivery to storage contract holders and not to Purchaser, which is calculated using a new report prepared by Purchaser after the Conveyance.
+Or after the Conveyance, the total volume of crude helium produced by Real Property Purchaser’s helium extraction equipment and transported through the Helium Pipeline for delivery to storage contract holders and not to Real Property Purchaser, which is calculated using a new report prepared by Real Property Purchaser after the Conveyance.

 NV is the total volume of the natural gas produced before the Conveyance by the CHEU and is transported through the natural gas pipeline, which is calculated using BLM Status Report Table 3 residue gas, during prior Fiscal Year.
-Or after the Conveyance, the total volume of natural gas produced by Purchaser’s helium extraction equipment and transported through the natural gas pipeline, which is calculated using a new report prepared by Purchaser after Conveyance.
+Or after the Conveyance, the total volume of natural gas produced by Real Property Purchaser’s helium extraction equipment and transported through the natural gas pipeline, which is calculated using a new report prepared by Real Property Purchaser after Conveyance.

 HP is prior to the Conveyance the percentage of CHEU operational cost associated with the processing of helium which is calculated by dividing the sum of total volume of the crude helium produced by the CHEU (HV) by the sum of the total volume of crude helium produced by the CHEU (HV) and the total volume of the natural gas produced by the CHEU (NV).
-Or after the Conveyance, HP is the percentage of Purchaser’s helium extraction costs associated with the processing of helium for storage contract holders which is calculated by dividing the sum of total volume of the Primary Private crude helium produced by Purchaser’s helium extraction equipment by the sum of the total volume of Primary Private crude helium produced by Purchaser’s helium extraction equipment and the total volume of the natural gas produced by Purchaser’s helium extraction equipment and multiplied by .75.
+Or after the Conveyance, HP is the percentage of Real Property Purchaser’s helium extraction costs associated with the processing of helium for storage contract holders which is calculated by dividing the sum of total volume of the Primary Private crude helium produced by Real Property Purchaser’s helium extraction equipment by the sum of the total volume of Primary Private crude helium produced by Real Property Purchaser’s helium extraction equipment and the total volume of the natural gas produced by Real Property Purchaser’s helium extraction equipment and multiplied by .75.

 S(P) is prior to the Conveyance the total volume, in Mcf, of Primary Private helium in storage in the Federal Helium System owned by private owners connected to the Federal Helium Pipeline at the beginning of the Fiscal Year.
 After the Conveyance, S(P) is total volume, in Mcf, of Primary Private Helium in storage in the Helium System owned by private owners connected to the Helium Pipeline at the beginning of the Fiscal Year.